Free Plans to Build a Great Accessory for the Laundry Room

 During my laundry room makeover, I decided I might like a better place to hang items that cannot be put in the dryer rather than plastic hangers suspended from wire shelving.
 I came across these drying racks and figured they would be an easily hackable build!
+The free plans to build a beadboard drying rack are easy to follow and construct, plus it is quite the inexpensive build!

 - 1-1/4″ pocket hole screws